 The Psychosis CAG brings together the largest group of psychosis expert clinicians, researchers, academics and clinical staff in the world.

-Our services fall under one of four care pathways: early intervention, which provides community care for people at high risk of psychosis, and people experiencing a first episode of psychosis; promoting recovery, which provides community care for people with a psychotic disorder who are not in an acute crisis, but require continued treatment; acute which provides inpatient care across fourteen acute wards and three psychiatric intensive care wards; and complex care which provides rehabilitation services across four inpatient wards, as well as community based placement monitoring and review services.
+Our services fall under one of three care pathways: early intervention, which provides community care for people at high risk of psychosis, and people experiencing a first episode of psychosis; promoting recovery, which provides community care for people with a psychotic disorder who are not in an acute crisis, but require continued treatment; and complex care which provides rehabilitation services across four inpatient wards, as well as community based placement monitoring and review services.
 The complex care pathway also covers our national service, the National Psychosis Unit, which provides services for service users with complex and co-morbid psychosis.

 We have a track record in providing innovative education and training.
 We were the first Trust in the country to set up postgraduate training courses in Cognitive Behavioural Therapy (CBT) and Family Intervention for Psychosis.
 A key strength of our CAG education and training structure is its interprofessional nature.
 The integration of provision across professional groups and between the South London and Maudsley NHS Foundation Trust and academic institutions is excellent.